 If you want to go at it with fresh food (*I suggest these only as a snack) try these:

-Vegetables: Dark leafy greens, shredded carrots, squash and zucchini, mustard greens, peas.
+Vegetables: Dark leafy greens (like romaine), shredded carrots, squash and zucchini, mustard greens, peas.
 Avoid feeding your turtle spinach.

 Fruits: strawberries, bananas, blueberries, pears, figs, apples and currents.
 Avoid citrus.